If you're experiencing problems in your sex life or you'd just like to work on intimacy with your partner, Sex Therapy can help.

 Our therapists can help with a wide range of issues, including others not listed here.

 In your first session, your therapist will ask you some questions about your sex life, why you've decided to come to Sex Therapy and what you hope to get out of it.
 Your therapist will be supportive and non-judgemental so you can be open about what is concerning you.

 If you're in a relationship, you may explore whether there are any tensions or communication problems getting in the way.
 It's best if couples attend together, but you can go attend on your own if you prefer.

 If you decide that Sex Therapy is the best choice for you, you'll begin to see your therapist regularly.
 You'll talk together about how you're getting on and your therapist will give you exercises to try with your partner at home.

 Everything you say during therapy is kept completely confidential and your therapist will work with you to decide on how many sessions you need.

 Book an appointment

-To find out more about Sex Therapy, and to arrange an appointment call Relate Portsmouth and District on 02392 827026 or use our online booking form.
+To find out more about Sex Therapy, and to arrange an appointment call us on 01302 380900 or email us.

-If you have any questions about therapy try our FAQs.
+If you have any questions about counselling try our FAQs.